daddydave/urdustuff/README.md

 ## urdu_multisearch.html

-This is a custom version of the [Fluent Forever multisearch](https://blog.fluent-forever.com/multi-search/), specifically for Urdu.
+This is a custom version of the [Fluent Forever legacy multisearch](https://blog.fluent-forever.com/multi-search/), specifically for Urdu.
 It will look up the word entered on a few different sites, such as Forvo, Glosbe, Tatoeba, Google Images, etc.

 I added a reset button to close the tabs opened.